Book Now

 What qualifications does a kinesiologist need in Australia?

 Kinesiology is not a registered health profession in Australia, so it is not regulated by AHPRA and there is no single legal standard.
 Practitioners train through colleges and modality-specific programmes, and many belong to a professional association.
-Vildan Alihodzic trained in Professional Kinesiology Practice (PKP) and works trauma-informed.
+I trained in Professional Kinesiology Practice (PKP) and work trauma-informed.
 Because the field is unregulated, it is worth checking any practitioner’s training and association membership before you book.

 What’s the difference between what a kinesiologist does and the types of kinesiology?